trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 Game developers can also use the wallet and its account as a unique account identifier and as the user's inventory.

 For an example of connecting to wallets, see the [WalletConnection tutorial scene](./scenes#wallet-connection-scene).

+For more information about Tezos wallets, see [Installing and funding a wallet](../developing/wallet-setup).

 ## Best practices